ianbossman8/js-tab/README.md

 We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of Node on one machine.

-If you prefer to [install Node manually](https://nodejs.org/en/), check the [.nvmrc](https://github.com/guardian/guui/blob/master/.nvmrc) for the current required version.

 ### http-server

 To run the challenge on your localhost you'll need to install the dependency `http-server` globally: